hyperonym/basaran/README.md

 ## Compatibility

-Basaran's API format is consistent with OpenAI's, with compatibility differences mainly in parameter support and response fields.
+Basaran's API format is consistent with OpenAI's, with differences in compatibility mainly in terms of parameter support and response fields.
 The following sections provide detailed information on the compatibility of each endpoint.

 ### Models